 Moe: Nanoha and Fate both fit this trope perfectly.
-In fact, Nanoha even won the 2005 Saimoe Tournament, and she eventually became the winning-est character in Saimoe history with a record 17 wins and only 4 losses.
+In fact, Nanoha even won the 2005 Saimoe Tournament, and until recently she was the winningest character in Saimoe history.

 Moral Event Horizon: Precia whipping Fate for not bringing enough Jewel Seeds back, despite bringing half a dozen and working constantly despite the risks to her health from everything she's doing.

-The Woobie: Fate.
-She just wants please her mother, but nothing she does over the course is ever good enough for her and she gets horribly abused no matter what she does.
-Towards the end of the series, even she finds that she was just an Artificial Human modeled after Precia's real daughter Alecia, and that Precia never thought of her as her daughter, she still tries to make amends with her.
+The Woobie: Poor Fate, again.
+She just wants please her mother, but nothing she does over the course of the series is ever good enough for her and she gets horribly abused no matter what she does.
+Towards the end of the series, even after she finds that she was just an Artificial Human modeled after Precia's real daughter Alecia, and that Precia never thought of her as her daughter, she still tries to make amends with her.